-All subcommittees shall comply with the notice and agenda requirements otherwise applicable to the Commission by the bylaws, except for subcommittees composed solely of less than a quorum of the members of the Commission which are not standing subcommittees of the Commission with either a continuing subject matter jurisdiction or a meeting schedule fixed by resolution or other formal action of the Commission.
+All subcommittees shall comply with the notice and agenda requirements otherwise applicable to the Commission by the by-laws, except for subcommittees composed solely of less than a quorum of the members of the Commission which are not standing subcommittees of the Commission with either a continuing subject matter jurisdiction or a meeting schedule fixed by resolution or other formal action of the Commission.

-These bylaws were adopted on November 5, 1991 Amended and approved on May 11, 1994 Amended and approved on October 3, 2006 Amended and approved on xx xx, 2024
+These bylaws are adopted on November 5, 1991.
+Amended and approved on May 11, 1994.
+Amended and approved on October 3, 2006